Login

 ECONOMIC REVIEW

-Thriving industries in Arizona continue to be technology and innovation, advanced manufacturing, and aerospace.
-In 2025, the Arizona Commerce Authority secured company commitments to create over 24,000 new jobs and generate $31B in capital investments.
+Arizona’s technology and innovation, advanced manufacturing, and aerospace sectors continue to thrive.
+In 2025, the Arizona Commerce Authority and its economic partners secured 90 competitive projects, committing to 27,749 jobs and more than $34B in capital investment.

 NEAR-TERM OUTLOOK